MicrosoftDocs/dataexplorer-docs/data-explorer/data-lake-query-data.md

 ### Data format

-Use a columnar format for analytical queries since:
+* Use a columnar format for analytical queries, for the following reasons:
     * Only the columns relevant to a query can be read.
     * Column encoding techniques can reduce data size significantly.
-Azure Data Explorer supports Parquet and ORC columnar formats.
-Parquet format is suggested due to optimized implementation.
+* Azure Data Explorer supports Parquet and ORC columnar formats.
+Parquet format is suggested because of optimized implementation.

 ### Azure region

-Ascertain that external data resides in the same Azure region as your Azure Data Explorer cluster.
-This reduces cost and data fetch time.
+Check that external data is in the same Azure region as your Azure Data Explorer cluster.
+This setup reduces cost and data fetch time.

 ### File size

-Optimal file size is hundreds of Mb (up to 1 Gb) per file.
+The optimal file size is hundreds of Mb (up to 1 GB) per file.
 Avoid many small files that require unneeded overhead, such as slower file enumeration process and limited use of columnar format.
-Note that the number of files should be greater than the number of CPU cores in your Azure Data Explorer cluster.
+The number of files should be greater than the number of CPU cores in your Azure Data Explorer cluster.

 ### Compression

 Use compression to reduce the amount of data being fetched from the remote storage.
-For Parquet format, use the internal Parquet compression mechanism that compresses column groups separately, thus allowing you to read them separately.
-To validate use of compression mechanism, check that the files are named as follows: "<filename>.gz.parquet" or "<filename>.snappy.parquet" as opposed to "<filename>.parquet.gz").
+For Parquet format, use the internal Parquet compression mechanism that compresses column groups separately, allowing you to read them separately.
+To validate use of compression mechanism, check that the files are named as follows: *&lt;filename&gt;.gz.parquet* or *&lt;filename&gt;.snappy.parquet* and not *&lt;filename&gt;.parquet.gz*.

 ### Partitioning

-Organize your data using "folder" partitions that enables the query to skip irrelevant paths.
-When planning partitioning consider file size and common filters in your queries such as timestamp or tenant ID.
+Organize your data using "folder" partitions that enable the query to skip irrelevant paths.
+When planning partitioning, consider file size and common filters in your queries such as timestamp or tenant ID.

 ### VM size

 Select VM SKUs with more cores and higher network throughput (memory is less important).
-For more information see [Select the correct VM SKU for your Azure Data Explorer cluster](manage-cluster-choose-sku.md).
+For more information, see [Select the correct VM SKU for your Azure Data Explorer cluster](manage-cluster-choose-sku.md).

 ## Next steps

-Query your data in the Azure Data Lake using Azure Data Explorer.
+* Query your data in the Azure Data Lake using Azure Data Explorer.
 Learn to [write queries](write-queries.md) and derive additional insights from your data.